labstercam/occultation-ntp-installer/README.md

 ## Basic Troubleshooting

 - If Windows blocks launch, right-click the file -> Properties -> Unblock (if shown), then run as Administrator.
+- If internet access is unavailable, the CMD launcher can continue with a previously downloaded local installer script after confirmation.
+- Resource files used during country setup are fetched from GitHub when available and cached locally for later offline reruns.
 - If PowerShell policy is restrictive, launch using:
   `powershell.exe -NoProfile -ExecutionPolicy Bypass -File .\install_ntp_timing_guided.ps1`